confluentinc/ksql/docs/tutorials/clickstream-local.rst

 In this step, you send the KSQL tables to Elasticsearch and Grafana and then view the Grafana output in your browser.

 #.
-Navigate to the demo directory:
+Navigate to the tutorial directory:

    .. code:: bash